micahhausler/container-transform/README.rst

 container-transform is a small utility to transform various docker container formats to one another.

-Currently, container-transform can parse and convert ECS task definitions and docker-compose configuration files (v1 and v2).
-It can also output Systemd unit files.
-Any missing required parameters are printed to STDERR.
+Currently, container-transform can parse and convert:

+* ECS task definitions
+* Docker-compose configuration files
+* Marathon App Definitions

+and it can output to:

+* Systemd unit files

 Quickstart
 ----------